jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 Due to resource constraints, cost-intensive experimental investigations cannot be conducted within this work.
 However, an alternative method has been developed to make qualitative assessments for initial findings regarding experimental static structural validation tests.
 The foundation for this approach is derived from a careful examination of results presented in @Liu2019. @fig_33 demonstrates that bending moment curves exhibit similar curvature values within a specific range, independent of fill medium and pressure.
-This observation enables the definition of a critical curvature value, below which the bending moment remains independent of both fill medium and pressure, as illustrated in @fig_34.
+This observation enables the definition of a critical curvature value, below which the bending moment remains independent of both filling agent and pressure, as illustrated in @fig_34.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/0_Critical_Curv.png",
   width: 67%),
-  caption: [Comparison of moment M and curvature $kappa$ for air and water as fill medium for different pressure levels @Liu2019 with possible critical curvature values], ) <fig_34>
+  caption: [Comparison of moment M and curvature $kappa$ for air and water as filling agent for different pressure levels @Liu2019 with possible critical curvature values.], ) <fig_34>